mit-aera/Blackbird-Dataset/README.md

 The Blackbird Dataset was created by the [AgileDrones group](http://agiledrones.mit.edu) at the [MIT FAST Lab](http://karaman.mit.edu/group.html) and will be published in the proceedings of ISER 2018.

+**NOTE: The BlackbirdDataset will be in prerelease until its official release at ISER 2018 on November 5th.**

 ## Preview the Dataset

 | Yaw Forward Trajectories<br>*Click for preview video*                                        |||||||||